-This course is designed to provide you with an introduction to the academic discipline of sociology.
-Upon completion of the course, you should have a familiarity with: a) the major subfields of sociology; b) the principal methods of data gathering and analysis used in sociological research; and c) some of the most important contributions made by sociologists to social theory.
-An effort will be made to keep the topics covered relevant to contemporary social issues with a particular focus on the nexus of environment and society.
+This course is designed to provide the student with an introduction to the academic discipline of sociology and to the sociological perspective.
+We will examine the major subfields of sociology, such as inequality, social movements, race and ethnicity, gender, family, crime, and environmental sociology.
+We will cover the principal methods of data gathering and analysis used in sociological research, and some of the most important contributions made by sociologists to social theory.

 Note: These dates may change before registration begins.